 Podcasts: This American Life, Planet Money, Crimetown, Serial, Startup, Reply All, Invisibilia, Science vs. etc.

 I'm comparatively strict when it comes to safe sex practices to a lot of folks out there.
-I'm not going to feel comfortable having sex unless you know a thing or two about risk factors and take a proactive approach to sexual health.
-I move slowly and deliberately. #sexy
+I'm not going to feel comfortable having sex unless you know a thing or two about risk factors and take a proactive approach to sexual health. #sexy

 You are in to non-monogamy, and take a non-hierarchical approach to it.
 I stay away from those that use veto power for both our sake.
-I usually avoid anyone that has a 'primary' partner, or is specifically going into things with a narrative about what a new relationship should become.
+I usually avoid anyone that is specifically going into things with a narrative about what a new relationship should become.
 Read this if you're interested.